jhill-did/image-io/README.md

-# imgio
+# image-io
-An easy Image input/output library for NodeJS.
+An easy Image input/output library for Typescript.